Where To Find the Best Midwest Sunflower Fields

 2. Find your inner peace.

 Let’s face it, we could all use a bit of fresh air and sunshine, and spending time in a sunflower field is a great way to connect with nature and take a break from the hustle and bustle of daily life.
-Flowers are actually proven to reduce stress–so if you’re feeling a little blue, visiting a field of sunflowers as far as you can see might be just what you need!
+Flowers are actually proven to reduce stress–so if you’re feeling a little down, then a visit to a field of sunflowers as far as you can see might be just what you need!

 3. Learn a little something.

 Did you know that next time you visit a sunflower field, you can learn all sorts of cool stuff?
 Many of these fields are part of working farms that offer fun tours and activities for visitors.
-You'll get to know the ins and outs of how sunflowers grow, the cool ways they help the planet, and why farmers are so important to our daily lives.
-Plus, it's a great way for kiddos and grown-ups alike to see where our food comes from and why shopping locally is so important.
+You'll get to know the ins and outs of sunflower production, the different varieties of sunflowers, the cool ways they help the planet, and why farmers are so important to our daily lives.
+Plus, it's a great way for kiddos and grown-ups alike to see where our food comes from and why shopping local is so important.
 Who knew sunflowers could be so educational AND fun?

 4. Supporting local ag!